ViktorLaurens/MMMP/README.md

 ### Easy Integration
 - **Description:** Designed to be compatible with existing robotics frameworks and software, facilitating smooth integration into your projects.
 - **Example Use Case:** Seamlessly integrates with ROS (Robot Operating System) and other robotics middleware.

-### Customizable Parameters
-- **Description:** Allows for customization of key parameters to fine-tune the motion planning according to specific requirements.
-- **Example Use Case:** Adjust parameters to optimize performance for different types of tasks or operational environments.

 ![Feature Demo](https://example.com/feature-demo.gif)